svenchilton/Deploy-BERT-for-Sentiment-Analysis-with-FastAPI/README.md

 ```
 Notice how the model perceives the middle passage as significantly more positive in this example than the prior one, thanks to the addition of an exclamation point.

+You may mix and match the server options with the types of texts entered into the web API.

 <!---
 You can also [read the complete tutorial here](https://www.curiousily.com/posts/deploy-bert-for-sentiment-analysis-as-rest-api-using-pytorch-transformers-by-hugging-face-and-fastapi/)
 --->